 What to expect when visiting Sonoma County after the Fires

-Thankfully, more than 90 percent of Sonoma County was not affected by the wildfires.
-Famous sites, beautiful vistas, vineyards and towering redwoods are still here.
+Of the more than 90 percent of Sonoma County not affected by the wildfires, you'll find vineyards, nature and history parks, beautiful vistas, oak-studded hills, a dramatic Pacific coastline, and towering redwoods.

 Here's what to xpect when visiting Sonoma County after the fires: